ericleee0119/IndoorNavigationApp/README.md

 8. If the user goes the wrong way, our App will recalculate the best route and give the user a new correct path

-The information of the map is built by a XML, we can scan the QR Code to download the map or download the map hat is originally saved in the APP.
+The information of the map is built by a XML, we can scan the QR Code to download the map or download the map that is originally saved in the APP.
 Map Information : https://drive.google.com/file/d/18xb-wp_4B2g-8sHBQdGHhvgpMtuuD5yH/view?usp=sharing

+Currently, we have chinese and english version.
+I have just recorded the chinese version, and put the english characters in the video.
 Demo Video 1:
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/qe4cUeBnEqk/0.jpg)](https://www.youtube.com/watch?v=qe4cUeBnEqk)

 Demo Video 2:
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/mJOQX05UZIs/0.jpg)](https://www.youtube.com/watch?v=mJOQX05UZIs)